NOPLAB/NOPLAB/README.md

 ## What does the NOP do?
 - 3D Printer
 - Game development using Unity or Unreal Engine
-- Research on Robot
+- Robot
+- CPU
-- Research on Machine Learning
+- Machine Learning (Not recently)
-- Research on Operating System (I haven't done much of that lately.)
+- Operating System (Not recently)

 etc...

 ## Likes
-- Game
-  - Valorant, Minecraft

 ## Future
 I don't know.
 (It is Really.
 I'd like to know myself...)